You’re the star of your own show. Improv is about speaking truth in the moment, that’s funny.

 Educational leadership.
 Association California School Administrators (ACSA).

-Good news, life goes in circles (little and big) and we learn something each time around.
+Good news, life goes in circles and we learn something each time around.

 “We shall arrive at the place we started and know the place for the first time.”